mddazure/azure-vwan-security-microhack/README.md

 Each of the Spoke and Branch VNETs contains a Virtual Machine running a basic web site.

-The NVA VNET contains a Cisco CSR1000v router, which will be used to simulate an SD-WAN concentrator in a Spoke.
+The NVA VNET contains a Cisco Catalyst 8000v router, which will be used to simulate an SD-WAN concentrator in a Spoke.
 During the course of the lab, an OPNSense Firewall will be deployed into the NVA VNET to secure outbound internet traffic.

 The Services VNET contains a Bastion instance `bastion-service` which is used to connect to VMs across the lab using the IP Connect function.